 As with airline sale fares, these lower prices often carry more restrictions.
 When you purchase through a consolidator, you may not be eligible for frequent flyer miles or advance seat selection, and you won’t have much flexibility to make changes to your itinerary without paying significant change fees.
 Airfare consolidators also tend to have limited staff, so customer service may be minimal.
 But these restrictions may be worth it in exchange for a rock-bottom fare.

 Tips for Using an Airline Consolidator

-3. The tickets you purchase from consolidators may not be eligible for frequent flyer mileage.
-Verify eligibility with the airline and consolidator before purchasing the ticket.
+If this is important to you, verify eligibility with the airline and consolidator before purchasing the ticket.
 Some consolidators allow you to enter frequent flyer mile information when making your reservation.

-4. To protect yourself, always use a major credit card to purchase your airfare.
+5. To protect yourself, always use a major credit card to purchase your airfare.
 If there is any problem obtaining a valid ticket, you will then have some recourse for denying payment through your credit card company.

-6. Ask plenty of questions.
+7. Ask plenty of questions.
 What happens if you miss your plane or your flight is canceled?
 What if you need to alter your itinerary?
 Make sure you obtain clear and accurate information from your consolidator regarding all policies and fees for ticket cancellations, changes, refunds, reticketing, and expiration dates — and then verify these with the airline.

 Finding an Airline Consolidator

 Here is a short list of airfare consolidators that offer fares to the public.
 (Many consolidators only sell to travel agents).
 The consolidator industry is competitive and turnover is high, so research the consolidator website carefully to ensure it’s reliable before you book.

 - Students can also try STA Travel and StudentUniverse.com